 Generally, for all other contents the single article limit doesn’t apply.

-Insuring mobile phones, MP3 players, laptops, iPads and other portable devices
+Insuring mobile phones, laptops, iPads and other portable devices

 Most polices won’t cover you if these items break down.
 And a standard contents policy won’t typically cover any money you lose if someone steals your mobile phone and runs up a huge bill.